 - Gather a ready crowd – Collecting from a trusted crowd allows for access to any language, dialect, accent, or demographic.

-- Post processing options – As part of the collection project, you specify your exact transcription and labeling requirements before the data is delivered to you.
+- Post processing options – As part of the collection project, you specify your exact transcription and labeling requirements.

 - Data ownership – Because you’ve collected this data yourself, the data won’t be accessible by any of your competitors.